MicrosoftDocs/azure-docs-powershell/azurermps-5.3.0/Azure.Storage/New-AzureStorageContainerSASToken.md

 # New-AzureStorageContainerSASToken

 ## SYNOPSIS
-Generates an SAS token for an Azure storage container.
+Generates an SAS token for an Azure Storage Container.

 ## SYNTAX